 In an email interview with Elite Daily, Dr. Asadi is quick to point out that DST only happens twice a year, so if you’re taking your pill at roughly the same time for the remaining 363 days, being a few minutes late isn’t the end of the world, nor will it mess with your body.
 “The important thing about birth control pills is that you take them regularly,” Asadi says.
 “The one hour time difference from Daylight Saving Time will not have any effect.”

 In other words, take your birth control at the same time you normally would have, as if DST never even happened.
 After all, by Nov.
 5, this is going to be your new norm anyway.

-Taking a progestin-only pill more than 3 hours past your usual time puts you at risk for pregnancy, so if that happens use a back-up method (like condoms) for the following 48 hours (2 days).
-You can also use emergency contraception as a back-up if you had unprotected sex after missing a pill.
+As a Planned Parenthood representative named Kendall explained in her response, "taking a progestin-only pill more than 3 hours past your usual time puts you at risk for pregnancy, so if that happens use a back-up method (like condoms) for the following 48 hours (2 days)."
+She also noted that you can also use emergency contraception as a back-up, if you didn't use protection after missing a pill.